 Our ladies in this month's photo are not of Paris, but of far away in Rajasthan, India.
 I took the photo at a stone quarry where they were working.
 They were not building a cathedral, yet had photography been around 850 years ago a similar photo might have been taken in Paris of the beginnings of Our Lady.
 We can say the same, for example, of the great Maya structures — except photography would need to have been around a few hundred years sooner.

 Our Lady of Paris would not have been built without 'cathedral thinking.'
-Perhaps that same thinking is required before we will care about our ladies as much as we care about Our Lady.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Perhaps that same thinking is required before we will care about our ladies as much as we care about Our Lady.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!